kedro-org/kedro/docs/source/tutorial/spaceflights_tutorial.md

 Things you can do:

-* check the [Spaceflights tutorial FAQ](spaceflights_tutorial_faqs.md) to see if we have answered the question already
+* check the [spaceflights tutorial FAQ](spaceflights_tutorial_faqs.md) to see if we have answered the question already
 * use the spaceflights starter to [create a new, separate project which contains working example code](./tutorial_template.md#create-a-new-project), and compare that project with your own
 * search the [archive of Discord discussions](https://linen-discord.kedro.org/)
 * use the [#questions channel](https://kedro-org.slack.com/archives/C03RKP2LW64) on our Slack channel (which replaces our Discord server) to ask the community for help